a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 The rest of the time, during the jams, elective classes, and office hours, you’re free to participate with any instrument you want, and work with any instructor you want.
 So, for example, if you are in a guitar class in the morning, you can take an elective class for mandolin in the afternoon, and play banjo at an evening jam session.

-All of those instruments are welcome in some of our group classes (oldtime string band, string band blues, etc).
+All of those instruments are welcome in some of our group classes (Oldtime String Band, Bluegrass Jamming, etc).
 And if you request it, we can offer elective classes specifically for any of them in the afternoon schedule.

-Our group classes (oldtime string band, bluegrass jam class) are appropriate for beginners as well as intermediates, so if you’re a beginner (advanced beginner actually) on any of the stringed instruments, check out those classes.
+Our group classes (Oldtime String Band, Bluegrass Jam Class, etc.) are appropriate for beginners as well as intermediates, so if you’re a beginner (advanced beginner actually) on any of the stringed instruments, check out those classes.
 We also occasionally offer beginner classes in the more popular instruments; this varies from camp to camp.

 In most of the morning classes (the ones you sign up for in advance), the average class size is 10-12 students (or up to 20 if the class is co-taught by two instructors).
 There is a teacher and a teaching assistant in each class, so the overall student/teacher ratio is about five to one.
 Afternoon elective class sizes vary.